SeanMcP/seanmcp.com/src/content/how-im-using-ai-in-july-2023.md

 title: How I'm using AI in July 2023
 description:
-  Some more competitors are entering the ring, but GitHub Copilot remains the only AI-powered product that I use regularly
+  Some more competitors are entering the ring, but GitHub Copilot remains the only AI-powered product that I use regularly.
 tags:
   - Articles
   - AI